IRONSTONE TRADE -

 Much excitement exists in Marske by the Sea in consequence of a recent attempt to poison the dogs in the place.

-Summary conviction of Robert Armstrong, Stephen Wear, John Oakley and Thomas Oakley all of Skelton, drivers for maliciously damaging the underwood of a plantation belonging to the Earl of Zetland.
+Summary conviction of Robert Armstrong, Stephen Wear, John Oakley and Thomas Oakley all of Skelton, Horse-drivers for maliciously damaging the underwood of a plantation belonging to the Earl of Zetland.

 Armstrong was also convicted for assaulting Thomas Husband of the township of Upleatham, woodman.